Make Up (2019 film): Plot

 Ruth excitedly tells Tom about the swimming but Tom berates her for going into the sea when she can't swim.
 Kai enters and says that Ruth can take care of herself, enraging Tom even more.
 Tom and Kai leave but Ruth remains.
 She looks at Tom's workshop wall, which has pictures of nude girls on it.
 Clearly interested, we the viewer see Ruth's hands having a nerve like attack.

 Ruth goes to Jade's later that evening and talks about her relationship with Tom.
 Ruth asks Jade about her relationships but Jade says nothing.
 Ruth and Jade dance together but while doing so, both get close to each other and nearly kiss.
 Ruth gets scared and leaves in a hurry, getting drenched due to heavy rain.

 In a nearby empty caravan she sees the red-haired girl inside, who looks at Ruth.
 Ruth quickly goes back to Tom's.
 While at Tom's, she tries to get close to Tom in bed.
-Tom asks her where she's been, and Ruth says Jade's.
+Tom asks her where she has been, and Ruth says Jade's.
 Tom moves away from Ruth, while she stays awake.

 The next day both Ruth and Tom become more distant with each other.
 Ruth sees Jade smoking from a distance at work, but doesn't approach her.

 She decides to go to Shirley's and says she had seen a red-haired girl in the caravans.
 However Shirley says that the caravans have been sealed shut, so no one can be in them.
 This leaves Ruth frustrated.

 That night Ruth wakes up to find Tom getting dressed.
 She asks Tom where he's going.
 Tom says that April, the next door neighbour, has gone missing, and there's a search party being organised.
 Ruth decides to help as well.

 She sees Jade in the search party, but they don't speak.
 Ruth looks around the empty caravans and finds one caravan with its lights on.
 She decides to go in and check the caravan.
 While inside she hears something being thrown on the window.

 Ruth approaches the window and outside she sees the red-haired girl.
 Ruth tries to follow her and ends up in the public shower.
 She opens each shower door and finds her swimming suit still wet (from swimming with Kippa previously).
 There's a flashback to the shower scene where Ruth sees two women having sex.
 While watching, one girl has large abnormal nails and suddenly starts to bleed.

 We go to the present, and Ruth finds April at the beach.
 Jade states that April isn't well, indicating dementia.
 She asks Ruth for a drink, but she declines and walks away.
 While walking, Ruth becomes upset and starts crying.